IIIF/api/source/api/annex/services/index.md

 ## 1. Introduction

 There are many desirable features that could be usefully included in resource descriptions beyond those already defined in the [Presentation API][prezi-api].
-However, in order to keep the API manageable and lean enough to be understood, implemented and validated, any feature which is not able to be justified as universally applicable will be imported as a service from an external resource.
+In order to keep the API manageable and lean enough to be understood, implemented and validated, any feature which is not able to be justified as universally applicable will be imported as a service from an external resource.
 The adoption of [JSON-LD][json-ld] is paramount in this respect, as it gives a solid basis for interoperability and disambiguation between systems.

 The inclusion of services in this document _MUST NOT_ be interpreted as endorsement, support or approval from the editors, IIIF community or any individual.
 This annex is provided as a registry of services to advertise their existence and attempt to ensure some consistency between implementations for common but not universal requirements.

 ## 2. Requirements

-Services _SHOULD_ be valid [JSON-LD][json-ld], and if so _MUST_ have their own `@context` supplied in the Presentation API response.
-Services _SHOULD_ have an `@id` that can be dereferenced, and if so, the representation retrieved _SHOULD_ be JSON-LD.
+Service information included in the Presentation API _MUST_ be valid [JSON-LD][json-ld], and _MUST_ have their own `@context` supplied in the Presentation API response.
+Services _SHOULD_ have an `@id` that can be dereferenced, and if so, the representation retrieved from that URI _SHOULD_ be JSON-LD.
+The service at the URI in `@id` _MAY_ require additional parameters, _MAY_ generate representations other than JSON-LD, and _MAY_ have no JSON-LD representation at all.

+Services _SHOULD_ have a `profile` URI which can be used to determine the type of service, especially for services that do not provide a JSON-LD representation.
+The representation retrieved from the `profile` URI _SHOULD_ be a human or machine readable description of the service.

 Services _MAY_ be included either by reference or embedded within the Presentation API documents if appropriate.
 The decision as to whether to embed or reference is left up to the implementer, however embedded descriptions should be kept as short as possible.
 If the only properties of the object are `@context` and `@id`, then the client _SHOULD_ retrieve the resource from the URI given in `@id`.

-Services _SHOULD_ have a `profile` URI which can be used to determine the type of service.
-The representation of the URI _SHOULD_ be a human or machine readable description of the service.

 {% highlight json %}
 {